CMB spectroscopy at third-order in cosmological perturbations: Formalism

-\textit{Set up---.} The CMB radiation initially follows the local blackbody spectrum due to frequent photon interactions.
-However, deviations from the local blackbody spectrum are possible, e.g., for the redshift $z \lesssim 5 \times 10^4$ since the Compton scattering is too weak against Hubble expansion to establish local kinetic equilibrium states so that $y$-distortions are generated~\cite{ddz}.
+The CMB radiation initially follows the local blackbody spectrum due to frequent interactions.
+However, deviations from the local blackbody spectrum are possible, e.g., for the redshift $z \lesssim 5 \times 10^4$.
+During this epoch, the Compton scattering is too weak against Hubble expansion to establish local kinetic equilibrium states so that $y$-distortions are generated~\cite{ddz}.
 One linearizes the photon Boltzmann equations to find the evolution of the temperature perturbations.
 The $y$-distortion is a deviation from the local blackbody spectrum that appears at the next-to-leading order in the cosmological perturbations.
-More generally, we can introduce the following ansatz for the photon Boltzmann equation up to third-order~\cite{Ota:2016esq}:
+More generally, we introduce the following ansatz for the photon Boltzmann equation up to third-order~\cite{Ota:2016esq}:

+where $(\eta,\mathbf x)$ are \textit{comoving} spacetime coordinates, $p$ is the magnitude of the photon \textit{comoving} momentum, $\mathbf n$ is photon's direction, $T_{\rm rf}=2.725$K is the temperature of the comoving blackbody.
+The temperature perturbation $\Theta$, the $y$-distortion $y$, the new third-order distortion $\kappa$ are functions of $(\eta, \mathbf x,\mathbf n)$: they are $p$ independent.
+These parameters can be expanded perturbatively as

+with superscripts being the order of the cosmological perturbations.
+We have also defined the momentum basis